-Address: Citygate Outlets, Tung Chung
+Address: Citygate Outlets, Tung Chung (Google Maps)

 Nearest MTR: Tung Chung

 02 of 05

 There is a mix of branded shops like Ralph Lauren, Armani and GOD as well as mixed retailers and department stores like Lane Crawford.
 Most of the racks will be stuffed with gear from previous seasons at anywhere from 30%-80% discount.
 Nearby, on Marina Square, you can also find the Prada Outlet store.

-Address: 2 Lee Wing Street, Ap Lei Chau
+Address: 2 Lee Wing Street, Ap Lei Chau (Google Maps)

 03 of 05

-All of the shops here sell clothes, most of them are aimed at women.
+All of the shops here sell clothes, though most of them are aimed at women.
 There's little in the way of US or European brands here.
 Instead, you'll find local, Chinese and regional clothing – some western styled, some Asian – ranging from bags stuffed with T-Shirts to fancy ball gowns.
 Prices are incredibly low.